How often do we speak to ourselves in this way?

 With the support of a therapist and my own studies I have worked through a lot, I’ve adapted how I operate in the world and in the pursuit of happiness I’ve so far learned that pure happiness day in day out is unattainable.
 It’s often the pursuit of this that can make us feel like we are failing at life and not good enough.
 What I’ve learnt instead is to work towards a feeling of contentment and acceptance of life as it is, with all of its imperfection, joy, pain and darn right desolation at times, it’s a mixture of all of these things that make up normal everyday life.

-I’m not saying its easy, I’m still working at this myself (unfortunately I’ve not yet reached an enlightened state), and at times its bloody hard, but there are things we can do to make it easier on ourselves, there are things that help us get to this place and these are what I’ll be sharing with you over the coming weeks.
-They are ideas and theories I have used myself on my journey and I use with my clients, they center around 4 ideas, our mind, our sleep, our eating habits and our movement.
-Unsurprisingly, I’ve not yet found one thing to ‘fix’ mental health problems, it’s often a combination of all of these things that make the difference and there is no one size fits all, its about taking what works for you and leaving what doesn’t.
-So see what resonates and inspires you over the following weeks and please let me know what you think, what you’re finding helpful and what you want to hear more about, you can comment below, email me at email@example.com or send me a message on Facebook, Instagram or Twitter.
+I’m not saying its easy, I'd be lying if I said I had this nailed all of the time, but there are things we can do to make it easier on ourselves, there are things that help us get to this place and these are what I’ll be sharing with you over the coming weeks.
+They are ideas and theories I have used myself on my journey and I use with my clients, see what resonates and inspires you over the following weeks and please let me know what you think, what you’re finding helpful and what you want to hear more about, you can comment below, email me at firstname.lastname@example.org or send me a message on Facebook, Instagram or Twitter.

 In case your curious on what therapies I use, I’m trained in NLP, EFT, Coaching and Hypnotherapy, you can read more about these here.